pennlabs/penn-sdk-python/README.rst

     # cis120 is a dictionary parsed from the API json
     my_data = cis120['result_data']

-All of other services (Dining, Directory, Transit, News, Map) follow this same basic format, except for the Laundry API, which doesn't need a username and password passed in at initialization.
+All of other services (Dining, Directory, Transit, News, Map) follow this same basic format, except for the Laundry API and Study Spaces API, which don't need a username and password passed in at initialization.
 Refer to the wrapper documentation at http://penn-sdk.readthedocs.org/ for more info.

 Running Tests